nithinvarma16/ecem202a_project/docs/report.md

 * Metrics of Success: Latency could be measured in time (seconds) delay from the point of collection till the classification is obtained.
 Percentage accuracy with the right and wrong predictions can also be measured.

 # 2. Related Work
+Human activity recognition is now performed using a variety of acquisition devices ranging from smartphones sensors, wearable devices, and video cameras.
+As the applications utilizing this information are growing, so is the AI behind it to extract more information.
+As more sensing technologies for HAR come into picture, optimizing the networks deployed and improving the reliability of the sensing devices are always actively researched.
+Identifying user’s actions can be used actively to provide them with assistance.
+Human activity recognition is broadly classified into – vision based, and sensor based.
+Since vision based uses a lot of CV techniques, it could have issues like privacy leaks and occlusion making it the unfavorable choice in such situations.
+Hence in such cases, sensor-based methods like accelerometers, acoustic sensors and radars are used.

+Radar based HAR has slowly drawn attention for multiple reasons – one of them being privacy since it collects data that does not directly evade user privacy.
+It is also robust and can work in harsh conditions.
+Another reason is it’s ease for use, since it doesn’t have to be attached to the person and can be used in a group as well.
+Amongst different radars, those commonly used for HAR include –

+Continuous Wave radar – This emits stable frequency continuous wave signal.
+It has low power consumption and can be extended to use for portable applications.
+A few CW systems include – Doppler radar (acquires Doppler/ radial velocity of targets) , FMCW radar (provides range, speed info of target) and Interferometry radar ( provides angular velocity of target).
+UWB radar - This provides fine resolution of range and can identify major scattering centers of target.
+The mmwave radar consists of a FMCW transceiver.
+The TI’s mmwave radar range is a popular one.
+Point clouds having the x,y,z coordinates in a 3D plane are the outputs which are given by the sensors of the mmwave radar.
+Increasing the bandwidth in turn increases the range resolution (i.e., ability of radar to differentiate between two targets).
+Since the mmwave operates in a range between 30 - 300GHz, they’re smaller is size (inversely proportional to frequency).

 # 3. Technical Approach